hitaishin-17/secure-api-orchestration-demo/README.md

 # Secure API Orchestration Demo

-This is a Spring Boot demo application that showcases secure API orchestration using:
+This is a Spring Boot demo application that showcases secure customer API orchestration using:
 - JWT-based authentication
 - MongoDB for data persistence
 - Role-based access control
 - RESTful APIs for managing customer data

 ---
+## Why I Built This

+Modern backend platforms often struggle to balance security, event-driven scale, and developer clarity.

+I built this project to:
+	•	Create modular, secure APIs with JWT-based authentication
+	•	Demonstrate async event-driven workflows using Kafka
+	•	Provide dev teams with real-world patterns for API + orchestration logic

+⸻

+## Example User Story

+As a Platform Engineer,
+I want secure, token-authenticated APIs with async workflows, So I can manage customer data and trigger downstream events with minimal manual handling.

 ## Tech Stack